zouan616/Predictive_Exit/README.md

 ### Run the Codes

 #### The overal Commands
-The command looks like the followin
+The command looks like the following
 `python main_new.py --model_name MODEL_NAME --pretrained_file PRETRAINED_FILE_NAME --optimizer OPTIM_NAME --train_mode TRAIN_MODE --stat_each_layer STAT --evaluate_mode EVALUATE_MODE --task TASK --device DEVICE --trained_file_suffix SUFFIX --beta BETA --save SAVE --dataset_type DATASET --jump 1 --quantization 0 --forward_mode FORWARD_MODE --start_layer START_LAYER`
 Their meanings are specified as below.
 Note that not all arguments are meaningful at the same time, for example, when the `TASK` is 'train', then `EVALUATE_MODE` becomes meaningless.
 Actually you don't need to include all these arguments in the command.
 Every option has a default argument, which is specified in the `main_new.py`, and when an option is missing in the command, the default value would be used.